j256/two-factor-auth/README.md

 Whenever the user logs in:

 1. The user enters the number from the authenticator application into the login form.
+2. Read the secret associated with the user account from the database.
-2. The server compares the user input with the output from `generateCurrentNumber(...)`.
+3. The server compares the user input with the output from `generateCurrentNumber(...)`.
-3. If they are equal then the user is allowed to log in.
+4. If they are equal then the user is allowed to log in.